thomazyazima/thomazyazima.github.io/week-1/6-tracking-changes/README.md

 ## Release 3: Make Changes

-So now you know about how git tracks changes, so it's time to make some changes!
+Now you know about how git tracks changes, so it's time to make some changes!

 - Using Sublime, open the [my_reflection.md](my_reflection.md) file associated with this challenge
 - Answer the first question in the reflection file - make sure to save your file